ajh1143/ajh1143.github.io/_posts/2017-10-24-hyptestingbasics.md

 `(A)`

-Null Hypothesis:
+# Null Hypothesis:

 Our null hypothesis is that clinically obese patients following the suggested protocol will not lose 10% of their starting weights.

 Ho : Weight Lost != 10%

 `(B)`

-Alternative Hypothesis:
+# Alternative Hypothesis:

 Our alternative hypothesis is that clinically obese patients following the suggested protocol will lose 10% of their starting weights.

 Ha : Weight Lost  = 10%

-Interpretation Conditions:
+# Interpretation Conditions:

 Ho : Mu != 10%

 Ha : Mu = 10%

 `(C)`
+# Assumptions

 We assumed that our data is continuous, that our group is the result of random sampling, that the participants adhered to the protocols of the study, and that our data is based on a normal distribution.

 `(D)`
+# Significance

 An alpha level of 0.05 was selected for this analysis.

 `(E)`
+# Test

 Our analysis relies on utilizing the T-Statistic, where: